Terms and Conditions for use

 - Please note that none of our staff or volunteers is medically qualified (except for those who hold a current First Aid certificate), and so cannot advise you on health matters.

 - Asking for help.
 Please be aware that sports and other equipment can be heavy.
 Ask for help if you need to move any heavy item.
-A folder will be available in the hall showing you how to use any equipment you may need for activities such as badminton, table tennis, etc.

 - Policies.
 We have the following policies in place, and the use of the Centre is subject to these policies: